nat2k5us/dockerapi/webapidock/docker.md

 $ docker-compose up -d
 Creating network "webapidock_default" with the default driver Creating sql-server-db ... done
-# see the port and hhost of the container
+# see the port and host of the container
 RIENGLM008:webapidock nbontha$ docker port b1cd94146e7d
 1433/tcp -> 0.0.0.0:1433